Travel Guide of Lisbon, Lisbon District for: Solar Do Castelo HotelAlfama, Lisbon, Lisbon District

 - Long, warm summers and mild winters

 - Hilly terrain and slow trams means getting around can be difficult

 What It's Like

-Lisbon, the capital of Portugal, is a beautiful, colorful city overlooking the Atlantic.
+Lisbon, the capital of Portugal, is a beautiful, colorful city overlooking the scenic Tagus River.
 Like Rome and San Francisco, Lisbon is a city built on seven hills.
 Though many buildings were destroyed in the Great Earthquake of 1755, Lisbon still has a rich history, and its historic buildings and cobblestone streets make it an eternally atmospheric place that can't help but make almost every visitor swoon (at least a little).
 You certainly won't be alone here, and its mild year-round climate means that the city's pull on tourists never lets up.
 Even so, you're likely to find a quiet cafe, a scenic plaza, or lovely viewpoint that will have you feeling miles and years away from life back home.

 Originally referred to as the "eighth wonder of the world," Lisbon was a major importer of exotic goods from Europe and Asia.
 That long history is still very alive in many of its streets, where 18th-century buildings are packed in along narrow cobblestone streets that careen steeply down the city's iconic hills.
 Neighborhood like the Alfama and Chiado all retain an Old-World feel, albeit one that's splashed with a lot of vibrant street art these days.
 Meanwhile, Saint George's Castle and the Lisbon Cathedral predate even those parts of town, and the latter dates back to the 12th century.
 In fact, seemingly everything in Lisbon's central neighborhoods comes from a bygone era, as trams and streetcars careen along the steep streets where palaces have been converted into museums, galleries, and shops.